electric-eloquence/gulp4-run-sequence/README.md

 const fs = require('fs');

 // This will run in this order:
-// * boil-water
+// * 'boil-water'
-// * steep-tea and boil-egg in parallel
+// * 'steep-tea' and 'boil-egg' in parallel
-// * peel-egg
+// * 'peel-egg'
-// * Finally call the callback function gulp.task('build', function (callback) {
+// * Finally, invoke the callback function. gulp.task('build', function (callback) {
   runSequence(
     'boil-water',